BRQL for custom fields

 String manipulation

-String functions allow you to format, combine, or extract text values when creating custom fields.
+String functions allow you to combine, format, or extract text values.
+These are typically used in dimensions.

-Example: A dimension on the Customers table that combines the First name and Last name fields from the same table.
+Example: A dimension on the Customers table that combines the First name and Last name fields.

 CONCAT([$.FirstName], ' ', [$.LastName])